How to Build Simple React App (Part 1)

 }

-Here we don't need to analyze anything, it's pretty straight forward.
+Here we don't need to analyze anything, it's pretty straightforward.

 App.js (Home.jsx)